What’s Going Around: Flu, COVID, strep throat, RSV

-The CVS MinuteClinic in York report flu, strep throat and fewer cases of COVID.
+(WHTM) — The CVS MinuteClinic in York reports flu, strep throat, and fewer cases of COVID.
 Several patients were also diagnosed with secondary sinus and ear infections.

-This week, the providers of UPMC Children’s Community Pediatrics in York and Spring Grove are primarily seeing flu, RSV, and viral infections, as well as a few cases of COVID-19.
+This week, UPMC Children’s Community Pediatrics providers in York and Spring Grove are primarily seeing flu, RSV, and viral infections, as well as a few cases of COVID-19.

-Penn Medicine Lancaster General Health Physicians Roseville Pediatrics say they are still seeing a lot of flu and strep throat has continued to be seen in high numbers.
+Penn Medicine Lancaster General Health Physicians Roseville Pediatrics says they are still seeing a lot of flu, and strep throat has continued to be seen in high numbers.

 RSV continues to decline, although they are seeing an increase in asthma exacerbations.